mdgriffith/elm-optimize-level-2/transformations.md

 - String
 - Bool

-Then we can inline the definition directly as `===`.
+Then we can inline the definition directly as JS strict equality: `===`.

 Right now `elm-optimize` will infer if something is a primitive if a literal is used.

 ## Results Summary

 - Included in `elm-optimize` tool.
-- Looks to have the most impact on code that does a lot of equality comparisons, like parsing.
+- Looks to have the some impact on code that does a lot of equality comparisons, like parsing.

 The `_Utils_eq` function is very likely deoptimized because it can take _any_ two values and either do a reference check, or do structural equality, which we also know takes a while.